komiga/project-protocol/cpp.md

 `build.lua` always relies on a global `DEP_PATH` substitution defined to a directory containing directories of all the expected libraries.
-These should just be symlinks to plashian project roots, or builds of libraries otherwise.
+These should just be symlinks to project roots, or builds of libraries otherwise.